jrlepere/ACLAHEwDGC/README.md

 ![alt text](https://github.com/jrlepere/ACLAHEwDGC/blob/master/imgs/Cut_Histo.jpg)

 4) Local Histogram Equalization: Local histogram equalization function mappings are calculated for each block.
 This creates a function that maps each gray value to the histogram equalized gray value with respect to each block.
-This is done by the following equations:
+This is done by calculating T for each block with the following equations:

 ![alt text](https://github.com/jrlepere/ACLAHEwDGC/blob/master/imgs/Histo_Equal_Calc.png)